GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/recipes.rst

 ``--override_cal`` option::

     reduce @<path_to>/dark.list  --override_cal
-    processed_bias:calibrations/storedcals/bias_red_bias.fits
+    processed_bias:calibrations/storedcals/bias_0_red_bias.fits

-Note that this filename is probably not your filename - look in the calibrations/storedcals directory.
-This call will place a file ``dark_red_dark.fits`` into the
+(Depending on your specific bias.list contents, your bias calibration under your calibrations/storedcals directory may have a different name, so double- check.)
+This command will place a file ``dark100_0_red_dark.fits`` into the ``calibrations/storedcals`` directory.
-``calibrations/storedcals`` directory.

 The whole process behind Gemini's ``makeProcessedDark`` recipe is documented in